rcastelino/appiumSampleTest/README.md

 [] Project layout:
-- BaseTest.java is the Base class that initiates AppiumDriver, sets capabilities
+- BaseTest.java is the Base class that initiates AppiumDriver, sets capabilities, contains helper methods.
 - 'pages' package holds all classes related to the application / URL pages
 - 'tests' package holds the JUnit test to interact with Chrome browser.
-- This project right now supports only Chrome on Android.
 - the console output is available to view in 'sampleConsoleLogtxt'

 - NOTE - Should work both on emulator and device.
 However, I have tried it only on device since my machine slows down a lot when emulator is launched.